trufflesuite/trufflesuite.com/public/tutorials/robust-smart-contracts-with-openzeppelin.md

 # Building robust smart contracts with OpenZeppelin

-Smart contracts deployed to the Ethereum MainNet can deal with real money, so having our Solidity code free from errors and highly secure is essential.
+Smart contracts deployed to the Ethereum mainnet can deal with real money, so having our Solidity code free from errors and highly secure is essential.

 [Zeppelin Solutions](https://zeppelin.solutions/), a smart contract auditing service, has recognized this need.
 Using their experience, they've put together a set of vetted smart contracts called [OpenZeppelin](https://openzeppelin.org/).